 This study has tried to be exhaustive, although that is always an unattainable ideal.
 The Biblical passages in the Book of Mormon that were gleaned for examination are very close to exhaustive, and certainly includes all passages of any significant length.

 The insertion of Biblical passages was tricky business.
 This was supposed to be a divine translation, and so these passages would be expected to be perfect translations of the original text, including much of Isaiah, and the words of Jesus on the Mount.
 Yet the authors dared not depart too far from the accepted text that their prospective audience knew and cherished.
-They opted to insert primarily the following (with the Biblical and the Book of Mormon references, the latter in parentheses.):
+They opted to insert primarily the following (with both Biblical and the BoM references, the latter in parentheses):

 Isaiah 29:3-5 (2 Nephi 26: 14-19); Isaiah 29:6-24 (2 Nephi 27:1-35); Isaiah 29:13-23 (2 Nephi 27:25-35); Isaiah 52:7-10 (Mosiah 12:21-24); Isaiah 52:11-15 (3 Nephi 20: 41-45); Exodus 20:2-4 (Mosiah 12:34-36); Exodus 20-4-17 (Mosiah 13:12-24); Micah 4:12-13 (3 Nephi 20:18-19); Micah 5:8-14, 15 (3 Nephi 21:12-18, 21); Matthew 3:2 (Helaman 5:32); Matthew 3:10 (Alma 5:52)

 There are many other Biblical verses interwoven into the text here and there.
 These passages are often reworded to the point that they can be thought of as paraphrases.
 The reader is left to assume that yet other Biblical material was in Nephite possession that was not included in the Book of Mormon.